DudeAbhishek/Data-Structures-KCS-301/README.md

 # Data-Structures-KCS-301
 Data Structure repository

+8. Write a program to search a given number by Binary Search.
-9. Write a program to sort an unsorted array of elements by using Insertion sort.
+9. Write a program to sort an unsorted array of elements by using Insertion Sort.
 10. Write a program to sort an unsorted array of elements by Selection Sort.
 11. Write a program to sort an unsorted array of elements by Bubble Sort.
 12. Write a program to sort an unsorted array of elements by Quick Sort.